-This course is available by: Classroom, and Virtual-LIVE
+This course is available in the Classroom and via Teams

 This session looks at the practical steps that organisations need to take to keep personal data safe, to ensure compliance with their obligations, and to meet regulator expectations.
 It concentrates on how to avoid breaches from a legal and practical point of view, as well as considering the implications of any breach that might occur.